 Talking to Masego it's clear he’s sharp.
 Instead of harboring hard feelings, he's someone who learns from his mistakes.
 The mishap has already changed the way Masego is moving while reshaping his album.
 His studio sessions are more private now and beats are being made from scratch with musicians being brought in to play instruments.
 He isn’t going to Vegas for fear and loathing but for a studio session.
 He’s all about control now.
 Having the files and keeping them close.

 He left me with some words of wisdom.
 “If you receive a beat don’t get too attached to it.
 Think of it like one of those shows where seven women are trying to win the heart of one man.
-Don’t take it personal.
+Don’t take it personally.
 If you want to get attached to something, make it yourself.
 Create your own job.”

 I never thought of connecting music production and reality shows like The Bachelor or Flava Of Love, but after talking with Masego I’ll never forget it.
 He didn’t elaborate on his forthcoming album, but I suspect that it will arrive sometime this year.